She Is Coming

-She Is Coming (stylized in all caps) is the second extended play (EP) by American singer Miley Cyrus.
+She Is Coming (stylized in all caps) is the fourth extended play (EP) by American singer Miley Cyrus.
 It was released on May 31, 2019, by RCA Records.
+She Is Coming was intended to be the first of three EPs that would comprise Cyrus' seventh studio album She Is Miley Cyrus, however, the other two EPs were never released.
+Her completed seventh studio album Plastic Hearts (2020) includes some songs from these recording sessions.

-She Is Coming is described as a pop project with hip hop, R&B, rock, and trap influences.
-Andrew Wyatt and John Cunningam produced most of the EP.
+She Is Coming is described as a pop record with hip hop, R&B, rock, and trap influences.
+Andrew Wyatt and John Cunningham produced most of the EP.
 She also collaborated with producers Mike Will Made It, Mark Ronson.
 Featured artists include Ghostface Killah, RuPaul, and Swae Lee.
 The EP received positive reviews from music critics.
 It debuted at number five on the US Billboard 200.
-The lead single "Mother's Daughter" was released on June 7.
+The lead single "Mother's Daughter" was released on May 31.
+On August 16, 2019, Cyrus released the single "Slide Away", which was added on a reissue of the EP on May 31, 2023.
 To promote the EP, Cyrus performed at several European music festivals during spring and summer 2019.

 Background

 Cyrus collaborated with producers including Mike Will Made It, Mark Ronson, and Andrew Wyatt for her then-untitled seventh studio album, which was completed between fall 2017 and May 2019.
 The first track from these recording sessions, the Ronson-produced "Nothing Breaks Like a Heart" for his own album Late Night Feelings (2019), was released on November 29, 2018; it peaked at number two on the UK Singles Chart and number 43 on the US Billboard Hot 100.
 Cyrus described the sound of the song to be a "nice introduction" to and "heavier" than her own record.

 Cyrus first used the phrase "She Is Coming" on social media in anticipation of the Met Gala on May 6, 2019.
 On May 9, she used the phrase to announce that new music would be released on May 30.
 On May 27, it was announced that She Is Coming would be released as a multi-track extended play, instead of a lead single on its own, on May 31.
 Consequently, it is Cyrus' first EP since The Time of Our Lives (2009).

-The cover artwork, photographed by Gray Sorrenti, was revealed that day; the black-and-white picture sees Cyrus standing over the camera dressed in a crop top reading "never mind the bollocks", making reference to the 1977 album by the Sex Pistols.
+The cover artwork, photographed by Gray Sorrenti, was revealed that day; the black-and-white picture sees Cyrus standing over the camera dressed in a crop top reading "never mind the bollocks", making reference to Never Mind the Bollocks, Here's the Sex Pistols (1977) by the Sex Pistols.

 Upon its release, Cyrus revealed that She Is Coming was the first of three EPs that tell "different [chapters] to a trilogy" that would together form the full-length record that was confirmed to be titled She Is Miley Cyrus.
 However, the project was ultimately scrapped, and Cyrus announced that Plastic Hearts would be the new album title in October 2020.
 It was released on November 27, 2020.